Universal Streaming of Subset Norms: Additive Error Subset-

+To complete the proof, observe that the space complexity is dominated by that of the Count-Sketch instance, which is $O(k/\epsilon'^2 \cdot\polylog(n))$ bits, as required. \end{proof}

-\paragraph{Boosting The Probability.} The algorithm presented in the last section is both oblivious to the vector $s$ and to the vector $v$.
-We can thus boost its success probability by parallel repeating.
-With only a $\log |\cS|$ factor space blowup, the algorithm then holds uniformly for a set $\cS\subset\{0,1\}^n$.
+\paragraph{Boosting The Probability.} The algorithm in Theorem~\ref{thm:additive} is oblivious to the vector $s$, and thus one can boost its success probability by parallel repetition and reporting the median estimate.
+In particular, with only an $O(\log |\cS|)$ factor increase in the space, the additive approximation will hold simultaneously for all the sets $S\in\cS$.